georgeescobra/GalacticMail/README.md

 		on the moon.
 As the Space-Mailman avoid the edges as well, it is not an infinite screen for the you, unlike the Asteroids.

+## ASSUMPTIONS ##
+	If ran from the JAR, the JAR cannot write to a file only read a file Therefore the JAR will not be able to write your new highscore to the HighScore.txt file